 It took me two and half years, or ten times of conducting Meditation & Magic Mushrooms Ritual Meditations to experience self realization.
 I meditated every day, read many important books en route, wrote a book (Discovering Ritual Meditation), and gave up my old life.

 I communicated with single-minded intent my wish to pure Consciousness for spiritual healing, and with each experience pure Consciousness revealed a little bit more.
 I came to know I was loved, was love, and emanated from love, and I knew there were obstructions to the flow of my feminine energy (and still are).
-During this time I loved and lost, rejoined with my mother, sister, and one of my brothers after many decades of absence from one another’s lives.
+During this time I loved and lost (and used the mirror it afforded me as an opportunity to evolve), and i rejoined with my mother, sister, and a brother after many decades of absence from each others lives.
 I am now reconnected with all of my dispersed family, and I know we love each other.
 I went an adult lifetime without knowing that.

-During the last two years I literally tore myself apart trying to understand why I was who I was and why life was happening and had happened the way it had.
-This for me wasn’t an easy time—so be under no illusion that this is an easy journey.
+During these last five years I’ve had to look closely at myself, trying to understand who am I and why do things happen for me in life the way they do – across life.
+This for me wasn’t an easy time, but it was an incredibly rich experience of revelation, healing, transformation, and awakening.
+I’m eternally grateful for what has transpired, but be under no illusion this was an easy journey.
 Far from it, it’s the most arduous journey I ever undertook.
-Here I am five years on from being initiated in the Mankind Project (as “Fierydragon”) where I bore witness to many men whose lives had been ripped apart by early-life abuse and trauma—I had no idea the journey this warrior initiation would spark!
+Here I am five years on from being initiated in the Mankind Project (as “Fierydragon”) where I bore witness to many good men whose lives had been ripped apart by early-life abuse and trauma—I had no idea the journey this warrior initiation would spark!